kskjer/MipsSharp/README.md

 # MipsSharp
 This software works with N64 ROMs and binaries.
-It is capable of the following:

- - Patching assembly code into ROMs
+Check out [the wiki](https://github.com/kskjer/MipsSharp/wiki/Getting-started) to get started.
+The following features are currently supported:

  - Detection of EUC-JP strings in a supplied file
  - File extraction from Zelda 64 ROMs
  - Function signature creation and identification
+ - Patching assembly code into ROMs, or generating a GameShark code
  - Zelda 64 overlay disassembly

-This is a work in progress.
-See the [Getting started](https://github.com/kskjer/MipsSharp/wiki/Getting-started) page on the wiki for more info.